 - Few premium travel benefits: This is a travel card, but its travel benefits are pretty basic.
 Frequent travelers will be better protected and enjoy more travel perks with other travel cards, even other hotel-branded ones.

-Marriott Bonvoy Boundless Sign-Up Bonus
+Marriott Bonvoy Boundless Bonus for New Cardholders

 That’s a good return compared to the bonuses offered by other hotel co-branded credit cards.
-It’s even good compared to top-tier general travel rewards cards, some of which offer sign-up bonuses almost as big, but whose points you can use to book any hotel.
+It’s even good compared to top-tier general travel rewards cards, some of which offer bonuses almost as big, but whose points you can use to book any hotel.